Take Charge of Your Health: A Guide for Teenagers

 Aerobic versus Lifestyle Activities

-You should be physically active for at least 60 minutes a day.
-Most of the 60 minutes or more of activity a day should be either moderate or intense aerobic physical activity, and you should include intense physical activity at least 3 days a week.
+You should be physically active for at least 60 minutes a day (PDF, 14.2 MB).
+Most of the 60 minutes or more of activity a day should be either moderate- or vigorous-intensity aerobic physical activity, and you should include vigorous-intensity physical activity at least 3 days a week.
 Examples of aerobic physical activity, or activity that makes you breathe harder and speeds up your heart rate, include jogging, biking, and dancing.

 For a more moderate workout, try brisk walking, jogging, or biking on flat streets or paths.
 To pick up the intensity, turn your walk into a jog, or your jog into a run—or add hills to your walk, jog, or bike ride.
 You don't have to do your 60 minutes a day all at once to benefit from your activity.